Pius Wars: 1990s

-After Father Morley's book and its rebuttal, the controversy died down until 1997, when ex-priest James Carroll wrote an article for the New Yorker titled The Silence, which once again brought up the question of Pius’s “silence.”
+After Father Morley's book and the response to it, the controversy died down until 1997, when ex-priest James Carroll wrote an article for The New Yorker titled The Silence, which once again brought up the question of Pius’s “silence.”
 The article was followed by a large number of anti-Pius articles and books as well as a flurry of rebuttals.

-James Carroll drew parallels in this article between the reign of Pope John Paul II and that of Pius XII.
+Carroll drew parallels in his article between the reign of Pope John Paul II and that of Pius XII.
 He claimed that, despite John Paul's attempts, Catholic-Jewish relations would never improve until the Church admitted that Pius XII did wrong in not speaking out against the Nazi regime.
 The reason, he said, that the Church refused to admit its wrongdoing was that it could not break the tenet of papal infallibility.

 A Catholic sister of the order Religious Teachers Filippini, Dr. Margherita Marchione collected oral histories from Italian Jews and Catholics to make the case that in her 1997 Yours Is a Precious Witness: Memoirs of Jews and Catholics in Wartime Italy that "No longer can one speak of [Pius XII's] silence....
 His was a language of action.

 Father Pierre Blet, one of the four Jesuit priests who edited the Vatican's multi-volume Actes et Documents (purporting to contain the Vatican's most salient wartime documents), in 1999 wrote Pius XII and the Second World War According to the Archives of the Vatican to summarize the findings of the Actes.
 His opinion was that Pius XII would be vindicated once the Vatican Archives were fully opened (which they were in 2020).